shaovoon/str_num_conv/README.md

 In contrast of the template function overloading approach used in Boost lexical_cast, this library uses function overloading.

 To reduce the scope only, string conversion to number and vice versa are implemented.
 Static member functions are listed below for convenience since this is a header only library, so it is diffcult to search for the available functions.
-For brevity, `static` keyword is omitted from the list below.
-Exception, if any, is caught at the function level.
+For brevity, `static` keyword and `no_discard` attributes are omitted from the listing below.
+Exception, if any, is caught within the function and not rethrown.

 SF class handles the string to float conversions.